Skip to main content

 4.2.1External security vulnerability report response procedureDo you have a documented procedure for receiving and handling reports of open source security vulnerabilities?

-You must complete all of the items below to complete this chapter.
+You must complete all of the items below to finish this chapter.

 • output/process/usage-approval.md created